 In American Heritage Life Insurance Company v.
 Morales, the policyholder purchased an accidental death and dismemberment policy.
 The life insurance policy contained an exclusion applicable to “any loss incurred as a result of . . . any injury sustained while under the influence of alcohol or any narcotic unless administered upon the advice of a physician.”
-The insured was fatally injured in a jet ski accident that occurred on Biscayne Bay.
+The insured was fatally injured in a jet ski accident that occurred in Biscayne Bay in Miami.
 When the beneficiaries of the policy submitted a claim for benefits under the life insurance policy, the insurer denied the claim based on the alcohol exclusion provision.

 The expert that testified for the beneficiary at trial conceded that the insured was violating Florida’s boating under the influence (BUI) law at the time of the crash.
 However, the expert also testified that other causes contributed to the fatal accident, such as: (1) poor lighting; (2) the insured’s failure to keep a proper lookout; and (3) the policyholder’s operation of the watercraft in a negligent /reckless manner.
 The opinion expressed by the expert indicated that because a range of factors all contributed to the crash, characterization of alcohol as the “cause” of the boat crash amounted to “pure speculation.”